rabeyta/deck-manager/README.md

 Workstation Setup

    1. Install [Eclipse](http://www.eclipse.org/) or [STS](http://spring.io/tools/sts) (Preferred)
-   2. Ensure you have [Maven](http://maven.apache.org/) installed and setup on your PATH
+   2. Ensure you have [Maven](http://maven.apache.org/) installed and setup on your PATH if you are building outside of STS
    3. Import the project in STS.
 	   3. File -> Import -> Existing Maven Project
    4. Build the application